platformsh/platformsh-docs/docs/src/configuration/services/_index.md

 By default, Platform.sh allocates CPU and memory resources to each container automatically given the available resources on the plan.
 Some services are optimized for high CPU load, some for high memory load.
-If your plan is sufficiently large, you can customize the size of your service container.
+If your plan is sufficiently large for bigger containers, you can increase the size of your service container.

 ### 2. Connect the service